BloopAI/bloop/server/README.md

 # Server

 A cargo workspace which contains `bleep`, the Rust package which powers bloop's search and code navigation.
-Note that it is currently _not_ possible to run conversational GPT-4 search from the command line (we're working on this).
-Calls to the `/api/answer` endpoint will return an error.

 ## Setup